bredelings/BAli-Phy/PLAN.md

   evaluator API itself and should be migrated incrementally.
 - Expression include pressure in evaluation-facing code is now narrower:
   `evaluate.cc`, `operations.cc`, `machine/args.cc`, and most builtin
   implementation files no longer include expression headers.
+The modifiable/interchangeable runtime operations have moved to `runtime/`.
 The remaining scanned non-predicate expression includes are `param.H`'s public `reg_var` constructor, `TreeInterface.cc`'s model/tree expression entry points, and `Runtime::GlobalVar` / graph heap use of expression `var`.
-- `is_modifiable(...)` and `is_interchangeable(...)` are still declared in
-  expression headers even though evaluation code calls their runtime overloads.
-  This is now the main reason graph registration, rerooting, `context.cc`, and some builtin code still include `expression/modifiable.H` or `expression/interchangeable.H`.

 ## Next Steps

-1. Move the runtime predicates for modifiable/interchangeable values out of `computation/expression` into an evaluation/runtime-facing header, while keeping the expression constructors themselves in their current legacy location.
-This should let `context.cc`, `graph_register.cc`, `reroot.cc`, `show_graph.cc`, and some builtins stop including expression operation headers just to ask runtime predicate questions.

-2. Convert `IntMap::restrictKeysToVector` / `makeEVector` to return
+1. Convert `IntMap::restrictKeysToVector` / `makeEVector` to return
    `Runtime::RVector`, with explicit legacy bridging only for callers that still require `EVector`.

-3. Remove runtime leakage of old expression marker objects.
-First replace `param.cc::runtime_head_code()` returning `Apply()` for `Runtime::FunctionApply` with a runtime-native representation or remove the caller need for a synthetic head value.
+2. Remove runtime leakage of old expression marker objects.
+First replace `param.cc::head_code()` returning `Apply()` for `Runtime::FunctionApply` with a runtime-native representation or remove the caller need for a synthetic head value.
 Then replace `evaluate.cc`'s static `Apply` object with direct use of `apply_op`.

-4. Evaluate whether expression-side `constructor` can stop deriving from `Object`.
+3. Evaluate whether expression-side `constructor` can stop deriving from `Object`.
 This would block accidental constructor-as-object runtime conversions, but it is broader than the runtime split because `expression_ref` still represents parsed/legacy constructors as object heads.
    A viable change probably needs either a dedicated expression constructor node or a clearly named legacy wrapper.

-5. Continue SMC vector migration in narrow groups: convert helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.
+4. Continue SMC vector migration in narrow groups: convert helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.

-6. Audit `TreeInterface` and `models/parameters` for remaining evaluation-time `expression_ref` use.
+5. Audit `TreeInterface` and `models/parameters` for remaining evaluation-time `expression_ref` use.
 Keep model-generation inputs as expression-based, but avoid converting evaluated tree/model properties back through expression syntax.

-7. Continue the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
+6. Continue the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
 The remaining work is Core graph/let unnormalization and then migrating diagnostics to use the